wfgilman/dwolla-elixir/README.md

 ## Tests and Style

-This library uses [bypass](https://github.com/PSPDFKit-labs/bypass) to simulate HTTP responses from Plaid.
+This library uses [bypass](https://github.com/PSPDFKit-labs/bypass) to simulate HTTP responses from Dwolla.

 Run tests using `mix test`.